paper-trail-gem/paper_trail/README.md

    rails until ActiveRecord 4.2 (https://github.com/rails/rails/pull/14359).
 1. PaperTrail can't restore an association properly if the association record can be updated to replace its parent model (by replacing the foreign key)
 1. Currently PaperTrail only supports a single `version_associations` table.
-The implication is that you can only use a single table to store the versions for all related models.
+   Therefore, you can only use a single table to store the versions for all related models.
 Sorry for those who use multiple version tables.
-1. PaperTrail only reifies the first level of associations, i.e., it does not reify any associations of its associations, and so on.
 1. PaperTrail relies on the callbacks on the association model (and the :through association model for Has-Many-Through associations) to record the versions and the relationship between the versions.
 If the association is changed